 value to search for.
 You can optionally provide a range key attribute name and

 value, and use a comparison operator to refine the search results.
 By default, a

-search process.
-A query returns all of the item data for the matching primary keys
+Query returns all of the data attributes for items with the

-If your table has one or more local secondary indexes, you can
+If your table has one or more secondary indexes, you can

 Query those indexes in the same way that you query a table.

 For more information, see Improving Data Access with Secondary Indexes in DynamoDB.

 1 MB of data; DynamoDB can optionally apply a filter expression to this data,